Mekrou/Photo-Booth/README.md

-This is a repository that will hold all of my temporary css demo code.
-I use git to roll-back to a clean slate whenever I need to, instead of creating a completely new repo every time.
+This is a demo photographer website.
+None of the photos are my own, and they all come from unsplash.
+The other branch was my demo for testing things.